Atlantis-Software/salesDocument/README.md

 In our model we can create a `for` in our table for that we just need to add `forOrder` attribute.

 That attribute is an array of string with in order the different type of line, like `normal`, `comment` ...
+WARNING : we can't use type line lot , it's a reserved type

 Example :
 ```javascript